 Sect: "That we create a special committee of 3 members with member B as the chair, and with member C and member D as committee members.
-The committee should explore the costs associated with renting a meeting hall in the top three hotels in downtown Sacramento, CA."
+The committee should explore the costs associated with renting a meeting hall in the top three hotels in downtown Sacramento, CA. and report at the next meeting."